United Democratic Front (Malawi)

 The United Democratic Front is a political party in Malawi founded in 1992 by Bakili Muluzi.
 It claims to be a liberal party in Malawi and is mainly strong in the southern region populated by ethnic Yao.
 Bakili Muluzi was President of Malawi from 1994 to 2004.

 History

 The United Democratic Front is a prominent political party in Malawi that was founded in 1992 by Bakili Muluzi.
-Until 2009 the party was a member of Liberal International, which it joined at the latter's Reykjavík Congress in 1994.
+Until 2009, the party was a member of Liberal International, which it joined at the latter's Reykjavík Congress in 1994.

 Rise of DPP faction

-It came into power in 1994 under Bakili Muluzi who was in power until 2004, serving two terms.
+It came into power in 1994 under Bakili Muluzi; he was in power until 2004, serving two terms.

-It continued in power under Bingu wa Mutharika; however Muluzi remained the head of the party.
+It continued in power under Bingu wa Mutharika; however, Muluzi remained the head of the party.
 After succeeding Muluzi, Mutharika came into conflict with much of the party, including Muluzi, and he left the party in February 2005 to form the Democratic Progressive Party (DPP).
-In 2009 it was the DPP which won the election.
+In 2009, it was the DPP which won the election.
 This led to mass defections from the UDF to the ruling DPP.
 The party however, continued to restructure.